New York Insurance Lapse Attorney

 Thus, if you fail to surrender your plate before your liability insurance coverage ends, the NYS DMV will suspend your registration and may even suspend your driver’s license.
 If you need to surrender plates from another state, be sure to do so with that particular state’s DMV, not the NYS DMV.
 Failing to surrender license plates before registering a vehicle in a different state may carry administrative penalties as well.

 How does this apply to motorcyclists?
-If you have a motorcycle, you do not need to surrender your motorcycle plates, although, you must be insured to ride it.
+If you have a motorcycle, you do not need to surrender your motorcycle plates, although you must be insured to ride it.
 You don’t have to surrender your motorcycle plates if there’s a lapse in your liability insurance coverage, either.

 If you have a trailer, you must only return the plates if the trailer doesn’t have a valid registration.
 Trailers typically do not need liability insurance and the DMV won’t suspend your driver’s license or registration if you don’t return your plate.